 - If it’s possible, send them incentives such as gift cards for their birthdays or holidays.

 - Prove that you care about the individuals behind your projects, even though you have never met them in person.
-Ask them about their hobbies, interests, career goals, families, health issues, and determine what their strengths and weaknesses are.
+Ask them about their hobbies, interests, career goals, families, and health issues, and determine what their strengths and weaknesses are.
 If an individual has a personal or professional problem, be accessible to them and do your best to help them solve it and work around it.

 4. Make Your Virtual Workplace Safer